Today's Supercross race in Salt Lake City: Start time, TV, info - NBC Sports

 - 450SX Class Main Event

-REST OF THE SCHEDULE: After Wednesday, there are five rounds remaining, all on NBCSN and concluding on NBC:
+REST OF THE SCHEDULE: After Sunday, there are four rounds remaining, all on NBCSN and concluding on NBC:

 - Wednesday, June 10 (7–10 p.m.
 ET, NBCSN);